Alphabetical Plant Listing

 Deciduous Azaleas, Evergreen Azaleas, Lepidote Rhododendrons, Elepidote Rhododendrons

 Azaleas and Rhododendrons, with their beautiful flowers, are one of the best-loved sights of spring.
-Producing a blaze of color, these popular ornamental shrubs are, however showy for only a relatively short season when in bloom.
-Their spectacular display can be extended by selecting species or cultivars with different blooming times or by planting companion plants for greater diversity.
+Producing a blaze of color, these popular ornamental shrubs are, however, showy for only a relatively short season when in bloom.
+Their spectacular display can be extended by selecting species or cultivars with different blooming times or planting companion plants for greater diversity.

-• Since most Rhododendrons and Azaleas provide colorful interest in spring, choose companion plants with fall and winter interest such as: Hamamellis species (Witchhazel), Clethra alnifolia (Summersweet), Berberis koreana or thunbergii (Barberry).
+• Since most Rhododendrons and Azaleas provide colorful interest in spring, choose companion plants with fall and winter interest, such as: Hamamellis species (Witchhazel), Clethra alnifolia (Summersweet), Berberis koreana or thunbergii (Barberry).

 • Don't limit yourself by considering trees and shrub species as the only adequate companions for Rhododendrons and Azaleas.
 Winter color can also be provided by perennials and bulbs such as Hellebores, Narcissus (Daffodil), Galanthus (Snowdrop).